Set up a “rack” of synthesizers in Reason. Explore the available

 sequencing.
 Make your own samples and map them to the keyboard.

-Performer’s audio effects, and scale the duration and pitch of audio
+the duration and pitch of audio clips.

-Choose some music you made for an earlier assignment, learn how to “mix it
+Choose some music you made for an earlier assignment, learn how to

-down” to a stereo audio file and make an MP3 file to put on your web site.
+“master” it and make an MP3 file to put on your web site.